jackhannon/nested-comment-system/README.md

-"nested commment section" is a demo web app that demostrates a comment nesting system that is modeled after the reddit comment nesting system.
+"nested commment system" is a simple demo web app that demonstrates a comment nesting system that is modeled after the reddit comment nesting system.

 Features include but not limited to: